gotthardp/lorawan-server/doc/Connectors.md

 ## HTTP/REST

+The REST API works in both directions.
+The lorwan-server can send a HTTP PUT/POST request upon receiving an uplink frame.
+It can also listen for incoming HTTP PUT/POST requests and trigger downlink frames.

 To create a HTTP connector you set:
  - **URI** to the target host either as `http://host:port` or `http://host:port.
 Do not append any path: use the *Publish Uplinks* or *Events* field instead.